hackclub/hackclub/workshops/beat_maker/README.md

 Your CSS file should now be linked and we can start writing our CSS code.

-We're going to start by writing code for our document to change the colors, adding fonts, height, width etc, we are also going to be using a custom font so to do that at the top of our CSS file we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`
+We're going to start by writing code for our document to change the colors, adding fonts, height, width, etc, we are also going to be using a custom font so to do that at the top of our CSS file we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`

 ```css
 @import 'https://fonts.googleapis.com/css?family=Roboto';